OpenMDAO/dymos/joss/paper.md

 ## The Dymos perspective on optimal control

-Dymos breaks the trajectory into chunks of time called _phases_.
+Dymos breaks the trajectory into portions of time called _phases_.
 Breaking the trajectory into phases provides several capabilities.
 Intermediate constraints along a trajectory can be enforced by applying boundary constraint to a phase that begins or ends at the time of interest.
 For instance, the optimal trajectory of a launch vehicle may be required to ascend vertically to clear a launch tower before it pitches over on its way to orbit.